Ricardosgeral/relier/README.md

 I've used [2018-04-18-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-04-19/).
 Most of the code is written in *Python v3.5.3*, and a few scripts are written in *Bash v4.4.12(1)*.

-**Note:** If no monitor is available (headless *Raspberry Pi*), you have to do the following 4 simple steps to enable *SSH* in first boot.
-So, right after installing the raspbian image in the  Micro SD card:
+**Note:** If no monitor is available (set up a *Raspberry Pi* headless), you have to do the following 4 simple steps to enable *SSH* in first boot.
+So, right after installing the Raspbian image in the  Micro SD card:
 1. Create an empty file (in Windows use notepad, in a Linux terminal use command *touch*, in Mac use TextEdit).
 2. Save the file with name: ***ssh*** (preferentially with no extension, but *ssh.txt* should also work).
-3. Copy or move that file into the *Root* of the Micro SD card.
+3. Copy or move that file into the *Root* of the Micro SD card, where Raspbian is installed.
 4. Insert the Micro SD card in the *Raspberry Pi*, and power it on.

-Access the *Raspberry Pi* directly (if you have a monitor), or via *SSH* (for example, using *Putty*).
+Access the *Raspberry Pi* directly (if you have a monitor), or via *SSH* (for example, using [*Putty*](https://www.putty.org/)).
-In this last option, you will require internet and need to know the local IP attributed to the *Raspberry Pi*!
-The default login should be:
+In this last option, you will require an internet connection and need to know the local IP attributed to the *Raspberry Pi*!
+The default login parameters should be:

    username: `pi`
    password: `raspberry`

 It is recommended to change the password after first boot, since *SSH* is enabled!

     $ passwd

 and choose your new password.